ContentMine/AdvisoryBoard/README.md

 Advisory members may be contacted on an ad hoc basis either individually or collectively regarding specific concerns but we expect communication to involve:

-* Monthly Skype Calls - all welcome to attend if possible.
+* Monthly Skype Calls - all welcome to attend if possible [iCal] (https://www.google.com/calendar/ical/f52br0te3h8pdlrb6onet8mri4%40group.calendar.google.com/public/basic.ics)
 * Quarterly Skype Calls - all to attend.
+Doodle poll will be distributed after each meeting and calendar feed updated.
 * Annual in-person board meeting - details TBC

 Jenny Molloy will chair the Advisory Board meetings and act as the main point of contact.